eburghar/rconfd/README.md

 - `import-as` substitutes variable expressions present in its args (remaining script) and use a reasonable default value for VAULT_URL if undefined.
 - then we launch rconfd in daemon mode, and wait for completion in the foreground
-- if the daemon exists normally (because only static secrets are used and it's useless to stay running in this case), we replace rconfd with the smallest daemon implementation possible ([`s6-pause`](https://skarnet.org/software/s6-portable-utils/s6-pause.html)), which just wait forever without consuming any resources (but still react to restart signals).
+- if the daemon exits normally (because only static secrets are used and it's useless to stay running in this case), we replace rconfd with the smallest daemon implementation possible ([`s6-pause`](https://skarnet.org/software/s6-portable-utils/s6-pause.html)), which just wait forever without consuming any resources (but still react to restart signals).
 Otherwise, we exit and rconfd service will just be